k-cybulski/survivingdke/index.md

 Pros of KE@Work:
 * A small stipend (€500-550)
-* Two year project (no normal projects)
+* Two-year project (no normal projects)
 * Two years of intern/job experience after graduating
 * A lot of time to work on the topic of your thesis
 * Again, you don't need to do the projects

 Cons of KE@Work:
 * Little money compared to an actual job
-* Two year commitment (no possibility of going abroad, have to work during summers)
+* Two-year commitment (no possibility of going abroad, have to work during summers)
 * Usually your bachelor thesis has to be on the topic that you explore in the company
 * People sometimes have really bad experiences (company goes bankrupt, project is uninteresting, company does not treat your properly)